cyle/spacegame-client/README.md

 - You can run into asteroids (little brown spheres) and bounce away from them upon collision.
 - You can hide in nebulae (purple boxes).
 - You can park safely inside safe zones (green boxes).
-- You can shoot straight ahead (though the bullets don't actually do anything yet).
+- You can shoot straight ahead (though the bullets don't actually do much yet).
-- You can see other people zooming around where you are.
+- You can see other people zooming around where you are if you're sharing a server.

 ## Controls